 2019: Hershey Hirschkop Becomes ED

 Hershey Hirschkop is our current ED and has been serving since 2019!
-In the past two years, she and the Board have put in place a strategic plan, are adding a new Program Director, and will be expanding our programming to included professional mental health services.
+In the past two years, she and the Board have put in place a strategic plan, added a new Program Director, and will be expanding our programming to included professional mental health services.
 Sign up for our newsletter and social media to keep current on Seacoast Outright's new growth spurt!